Microland Names Navneet Khandelwal as Chief Financial Officer

 ATLANTA, BENGALURU, India and LONDON, Feb.
-1, 2022 /PRNewswire/ -- Microland, India's leading digital IT transformation company announced today that Navneet Khandelwal will be joining the Bangalore-HQ'd company as Chief Financial Officer.
+1, 2022 /CNW/ -- Microland, India's leading digital IT transformation company announced today that Navneet Khandelwal will be joining the Bangalore-HQ'd company as Chief Financial Officer.

 Navneet will assume the CFO role from S Raja Gopalan who announced his retirement after serving 21 years with the company.
 Navneet will report to Microland Chairman & Managing Director Pradeep Kar and will oversee Microland's overall Finance Function, Investor relations, Legal & Compliance, General Administration Services, Procurement and Risk & Compliance functions of the company.